BaoCodeLab/VarAnnoFastJ/README.md

      -s CDS_SEQ, --CDS_seq CDS_SEQ            dictionary file of CDS sequences parsed from parse_gpff
      -t [TABLE ...], --table [TABLE ...]      tab-delimited files containing SNPs

 #### The snp command makes annotations for SNPs using the dictionary output files from the command preprocess.
 The snp file should be in vcf format or user-prepared tab-delimited format with each line for a single SNP.
-The first, second, and third column of the user-prepared SNP file should be contig ID/chromosome ID, SNP start position on contig/chromosome, SNP end position/chromosome, respectively.
+The SNP file could contains as many columns as you want.
+But the first, second, and third column of the user-prepared SNP file should be contig ID/chromosome ID, SNP start position on contig/chromosome, and SNP end position/chromosome, respectively.
 SNP end position is only needed for fragments of consecutive SNP.
 Multiple SNP files can be provided and a separated SNP annotation file with suffix .anno will be generated for each SNP input file.

 ### Annotation of Indels
 #### Usage:  VarAnnoFastJ.py indel [-h] -c CONTG -g GENE -C CDS [-m] -s CDS_SEQ -t [TABLE [TABLE ...]]